 The SynchroMed II pump (the pump most often implanted after July 2004) has an elective replacement indicator (ERI) alarm.
 This alarm sounds when your pump is nearing End of Service.
 If the pump is not replaced after the ERI alarm sounds, the pump will continue to operate for a while, but will stop after 90 days.
 A stopped pump results in a loss of therapy that can lead to an underdose or withdrawal symptoms.

 Talk with your doctor at each refill visit about when to schedule a replacement.
 It is best not to wait for this alarm to sound before scheduling your pump replacement.
-It is a good idea to schedule your replacement about 6 months prior to the automatic shut off so there is no interruption in your therapy.
+Medtronic recommends that you schedule your replacement about 6 months prior to the automatic shut off so there is no interruption in your therapy.
 If you hear an ERI alarm, contact your doctor.